vivocha/extension-sdk/README.md

 #### [Steps to Write a Channel](#steps-to-write-a-channel)

-The following steps sum up what you need to do to write a Channel:
+The following steps sum up what you need to write a Channel:

 - Import the required libraries, at least the `@vivocha/extension-sdk` package, and eventually the external service SDK libraries, if available;
-- write the Channel implementation extending the `ChannelAPI` class and declaring the record type which represents the channel settings to be saved in the database;
+- write the Channel implementation extending the `ChannelAPI` class and declaring the record type, which represents the channel settings to be saved in the database.

 For example: